 In this case, it is a mesh between a specific affiliate and the audience of this publisher.

 Major affiliate link providers like Amazon, are typically the most popular, but often make more sense for some publishers than others.

+This website saw very little revenue from them across the entire site.
+However, on one article, they feature a DIY project that requires an expensive tool only available through Amazon.
 This site uses Amazon Affiliate links only on this page now.
 They claim that the single link generates roughly $850 per month from only 13,000 article views.
 They monetize the rest of their site with display ads and sponsored content.

-Lastly, don’t forget to be opportunistic.
+Lastly, when you can, be opportunistic.